moloch54/b4blood/README.md

 ```
 Download kerbrute for your computer:
 https://github.com/ropnop/kerbrute/releases
 rename it to "kerbrute" and place it in /usr/bin
+sudo chmod +x /bin/usr/kerbrute

 Installation (UBUNTU):